ARC-Encoder: learning compressed text representations for large language models: Limitations Conclusion

+While our compression method improves efficiency and generalizes well across domains, it remains highly dependent on the task formatting of the fine-tuning dataset.
+This reliance hinders its adaptability to novel tasks, notably limiting its effectiveness in long-context summarization scenarios.
+Furthermore, the method struggles to maintain performance at higher compression ratios and has thus far only been used to perform context extension on models with relatively small native context windows compared to current standards.

 We introduce \modelname{}, a novel method to compute compressed text representations that can replace the raw text input in large language models.
 By reducing the context length, our method leads to faster prefilling and decoding stages, while leaving the target LLM unchanged.
 We show that a single encoder can be trained to work with multiple decoders, or even extended to new decoders with minimal adaptation.
 This opens the way towards \emph{universal compressed representations}.
+These representations can be used for various tasks (e.g., QA, summarization, translation...) and generalize well to new domains.
 We show that pretraining and fine-tuning are both critical for the success of our approach.
 In terms of architecture, pooling in the attention mechanism leads to strong results, while allowing a constant pooling factor for different sequence sizes, as opposed to memory tokens.
-Finally, using an MLP between the encoder and decoder allows our approach to compress representations further and to learn a single encoder for multiple decoders.
+Finally, using an MLP between the encoder and decoder allows our approach to compress representations further and learn a single encoder for multiple decoders.